Are Your Kids Safe Online?

 - Keep computers in common areas.
 Shared computers in common areas make it harder for kids to visit inappropriate websites.

 - Use parental controls to limit what they can access.
 Parental controls work across all devices — laptops, desktops, tablets, and phones.
 You can specifically limit access to adult content, gaming sites, and anything else you don’t want your kids experiencing online.
-Consider purchasing parental control software like Circle to manage screen time, monitor websites, and set social media and YouTube rules.
+Aura's parental controls help you manage screen time, monitor websites, and set social media and YouTube rules.

 - Turn on safe search.
 Explore child-safety tools that Windows and Mac operating systems offer to protect your family.
 Next, turn on SafeSearch on Google Chrome to filter graphic content.